 Dr. Fay Cobb Payton

-Her research includes the discourse of inclusion and exclusion in ICT domains.
+Dr. Payton's research involves healthcare and digital equity in the context of information and communication technologies (ICT).
+This includes the discourse of inclusion and exclusion in ICT domains.
 Her dissertation topic and earlier research examined the design and implementation of regional health information networks along the data management issues impacting interorganizational networked environments.
 She also has explored the use of health information networks for homecare systems for persons living with AIDS/HIV and caregivers of Alzhemier's Disease patients.
 Her most recent works examine and include the following discourses:

 Analytic/data management applications;

-Corporate and academic STEM career experiences
+Corporate and academic IT career experiences

-She has worked with The PhD Project for over 12 years and serves in an advisory capacity to The PhD Project Information Systems Doctoral Student Association.
+She has worked with The PhD Project for over 15 years and serves in an advisory capacity to The PhD Project Information Systems Doctoral Student Association.